 In 2007, Julian was instrumental in bringing the Stanley Kubrick Archive to UAL with the generous support of Warner Bros and the Kubrick family and commenced a connected research project on the Vietnam War bringing together the archives of photojournalist Phillip Jones-Griffiths, the Cold War journalism of Phillip Knightley and the production materials for Kubrick's Vietnam war film 'Full Metal Jacket'.

 In 2011, Julian joined Falmouth University as Head of Media overseeing the launch of the picture agency 'Cartel Photos' (in partnership with Panos Pictures and Rex Features), establishing 'The Julia Cooper Prize for Marine & Natural History Photography' and creating 'Falmouth Press'.

-Currently Julian is a Company Director and Trustee at Impressions Gallery Bradford, a nominator for Prix Pictet global photography prize, an External Examiner in Photography, Photojournalism and Film (BA, MA & MFA) and he sits on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance newsgatheres around the world.
+Currently Julian is a Company Director and Trustee at Impressions Gallery Bradford, a nominator for Prix Pictet global photography prize, an External Examiner in Photography, Photojournalism and Film (BA, MA & MFA).
+Julian is proud to sit on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance newsgatheres around the world.